mikeferguson/buildbot-ros/README.md

     buildslave start rosbuilder1

 For builds to succeed, you'll need to create a cowbuilder on the local machine.
-You will need to run the script once for each distribution of Ubuntu that you want to build for:
+You will need to run the script once for each architecture and distribution of Ubuntu that you want to build for:

-    cd /home/buildbot/buildbot-ros/setup
+    cd /home/buildbot/buildbot-ros/scripts
-    sudo ./cowbuilder.bash precise
+    sudo ./cowbuilder-create.bash precise amd64

 ##Known Issues
 ###pbuilder requires sudo privilege